ShrirakshaSNataraj/learning-library/webcenter-library/wcc-records/set-legal-hold-on records/4-set-legal-hold-on records.md

    ![Select the freeze to be applied on the Record](./images/apply-freeze.png "Apply Freeze Window")

 6. You can now see the pause symbol next to the Title of the Record item that shows that the record is freezed or is on a legal hold .
-This particular record will not go through any disposition processing until the freeze is revoked .
+This particular record will not go through any disposition processing until the freeze is revoked.
 In the content information page,delete option is removed for the content item that is frozen.

   ![Freeze applied on the Record under Software Agreement Record Folder](./images/freeze-applied.png "Freeze Applied")